 dangerously fast or causing your blood pressure to drop dramatically.

 cardioversion depends on how long you have had atrial fibrillation and what is

 causing it.
 Cardioversion is less successful if you have had atrial

-treatment, about 9 out of 10 people get back a normal heart rhythm right away.
-But for many people, atrial fibrillation returns.
-About 3 to 5 out of 10 people still have a normal heart rhythm 1 year after cardioversion.1 Normal rhythm may last less
+After this treatment, about 9 out of 10 people get back a normal heart rhythm right away.4 But for many people, atrial fibrillation returns.
+Normal rhythm may last less

 than a day or for weeks or months.
 It depends on your other health

 Staying in a normal rhythm is more likely when the

 cause of your rhythm problem is not heart disease.
 But for most people, atrial